How to Experience San Francisco: What's Open? Everything

 - SFO staff have been actively working to make air travel less stressful by reducing the amount of background noise that travelers are exposed to inside the terminals.

-International Travel - The Biden Administration announced that the U.S. will reopen its borders to international visitors in November 2021.
+International Travel - The Biden Administration announced that the U.S. will reopen its borders to international visitors in November 8, 2021.
 Individuals traveling to the U.S. from overseas will be required to provide proof of COVID-19 vaccination and a negative COVID-19 test taken within three days of their departure.
 Masking will continue to be required on flights, and enhanced contact tracing will be employed for international visitors.
 However, international travelers will no longer be subject to quarantine mandates.
+Depending on where you are traveling to after San Francisco, international travelers might need to show another negative COVID-19 test.
+We've created a resource to help you find a testing center within San FranciscoGet a COVID-19 test in San Francisco.

 No matter how you get around San Francisco, you can trust that the transportation partners are taking extra precautions for a clean and safe journey.